Pritiranjan Gharai

-Pritiranjan Gharai (born 6 October 1973) is an Indian politician from Odisha who was serving as the Minister of Rural Development, Skill Development & Technical Education in the Government of Odisha.
-He is ex Member of the Legislative Assembly in Odisha Legislative Assembly from Sukinda.
+Pritiranjan Gharai (born 6 October 1973) is an Indian politician from Odisha.
+A member of the Biju Janata Dal (BJD), he served as the Minister of State (Independent Charge) for Rural Development, Skill Development & Technical Education in the Fifth Naveen Patnaik ministry from 2022 to 2024.
+He previously represented the Korei (2009–2014) and Sukinda (2014–2024) constituencies in the Odisha Legislative Assembly.